rxdu/notes/docs/robotics/ros/cyclone_dds.md

 ## System-wide network settings

-You need to increase the maximum receive buffer size for network packets and set the IP fragmentation settings before you can apply the suggested Cyclone DDS configuration.
+You need to increase the maximum receive buffer size for network packets and set the IP fragmentation settings before you can apply the suggested CycloneDDS configuration.

 ```bash
 sudo nano /etc/sysctl.d/10-cyclone-max.conf